 Only because there seems to be this fear that Props are shifting focus from desktop to mobile.
 If you've ever used any of the Propellerhead apps, they're quite literally advertisements for the desktop version of Reason.
 They could've made Reason Compact similar to Korg gadget, but they didn't.
 Instead, it's something that requires exporting to Reason in order to finish a song; to which they cleverly included a free Reason lite version for new accounts.
 It's marketing.

-Users browsing this forum: Yandex [Bot] and 0 guests
+Users browsing this forum: robussc and 3 guests